thunderbird/webext-docs/windows.rst

 .. role:: value

-Use the ``browser.windows`` API to interact with Thunderbird.
-You can use this API to create, modify, and rearrange windows.
+The windows API supports creating, modifying and interacting with Thunderbird windows.

 .. rst-class:: api-main-section